cbsterrett/eFinder_Lite/README.md

 ## Important
 This variant is currently under development - may contain bugs!

-The autostart version eFinder_Lite.py is version eFinder_Lite_2_1 which uses Cedar-Detect for detection and Tetra3 for solving.
+The autostart version eFinder_Lite.py is version eFinder_Lite_2_1 which uses Cedar-Detect for detection and Cedar-Solve for solving.

-If you want to use Tetra3 for both detect and solve, rename eFinder_Lite1_7.py to eFinder_Lite.py
+If you want to use Tetra3, rename eFinder_Lite1_7.py to eFinder_Lite.py